 Thanks to the commitment of our participants, the size of the panel has been steadily increasing since the DMP was launched in August 2016.
-Approximately 8,000 businesses were part of the panel as of June 2019 and we are grateful to all panel members who have agreed to be part of the project.
-To minimize the time commitment required to respond to the questions, each month we send one of three sets of questions to one third of the panel members.
+Approximately 8,000 businesses were part of the panel as of June 2020 and we are grateful to all panel members who have agreed to be part of the project.
+To minimise the time commitment required to respond to the questions, each month we send one of three sets of questions to one third of the panel members.

 Our panel is comprised of Financial Officers from small, medium and large UK companies operating in a broad range of industries and is designed to be representative of the population of UK businesses.